clemdemort/raytracer/README.md

 >add voxel objects

->octree implementation on the voxel objects
+>octree implementation on the voxel objects or some form of RLE compression